Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 To understand what cooperation is actually worth, you need to understand your baseline.

-Without cooperation, your sentence is determined by the Federal Sentencing Guidelines — a grid that accounts for the offense level (driven by factors like loss amount, number of victims, and sophistication of the crime) and your criminal history.
+Without cooperation, your sentence is determined by the Federal Sentencing Guidelines.
+A grid that accounts for the offense level (driven by factors like loss amount, number of victims, and sophistication of the crime) and your criminal history.
 The guidelines produce a range: for example, 46-57 months.

-If you're facing a mandatory minimum — say, 10 years for a drug conspiracy — the 5K1.1 motion is the only mechanism (other than the safety valve, discussed below) that allows the judge to go below that mandatory minimum.
+If you're facing a mandatory minimum.
+Say, 10 years for a drug conspiracy.
+The 5K1.1 motion is the only mechanism (other than the safety valve, discussed below) that allows the judge to go below that mandatory minimum.
 Without it, the judge's hands are tied.

 The Safety Valve: A Different Path